Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Guided Speculative Inference

-This lies at the core of our proposed algorithm.
-In addition to sampling from the Reward-Likelihood Tilted S-BoN, we also add a rejection sampling-like threshold on the tilted reward, which triggers resampling from the base model $\pi_B$ in case the tilted reward falls below it.
-This improves performance empirically.
-The complete GSI method can be seen in Algorithm \ref{alg:gsi_algo}.
-Note that in principle, it is possible to choose different $n$ for the small and large model in the algorithm.
+For a discussion of Theorem~\ref{thm:klbound} and its practical implications, please see Appendix~\ref{apx:thm-empirical}.
+In addition to sampling from the reward-likelihood tilted S-BoN, we also add a rejection sampling-like threshold on the tilted reward, which triggers resampling from the base model $\pi_B$ in case the tilted reward falls below it.
+While this is not required for the distributional guarantee from Theorem~\ref{thm:klbound}, it improves performance empirically, cmp.
+Section~\ref{sec:experiments}.
+The complete GSI method can be seen in Algorithm~\ref{alg:gsi_algo}.
+We denote the distribution induced by Algorithm~\ref{alg:gsi_algo} (including the rejection step) as $\pi_{\GSI}$ (i.e. $\pi_{\text{GSI}}$ is equal to $\tilde{\pi}_{\textnormal{GSI}}$ when the sample is accepted, and equal to the soft best-of-$n$ distribution $\pi_{\beta,B}^{n}$ otherwise).

+Note that in principle, it is possible to choose different $n$ for the draft and target models.
 We leave exploring this for future research.
-Note that while GSI is, in theory, applicable to one-shot generation tasks, we consider $y_t$ in Algorithm \ref{alg:gsi_algo} to be a reasoning step (i.e., a subsequence of the full response), and $r$ is a process reward model (PRM).
+While GSI is, in theory, applicable to one-shot generation tasks, we consider $y^t$ in Algorithm \ref{alg:gsi_algo} to be a reasoning step, i.e. in each iteration $t$ of the algorithm, drafts are generated until the end of the reasoning step, which is attained when a double line break \texttt{\textbackslash n\textbackslash n} is generated.
 The algorithm generates reasoning steps until an end-of-sequence (EOS) token is created.